What Social Workers Do

 Child and family social workers protect vulnerable children and support families in need of assistance.

-Social workers help people solve and cope with problems in their everyday lives.
-One group of social workers—clinical social workers—also diagnose and treat mental, behavioral, and emotional issues.
+Social workers help individuals, groups, and families prevent and cope with problems in their everyday lives.
+Clinical social workers diagnose and treat mental, behavioral, and emotional problems.

 Social workers typically do the following: